 Pet Network has adopted more than 10,000 animals since its inception!

-Pet Network rescues adoptable animals from euthanasia, connects abandoned animals with loving families, instills respect for animals through education and promotes quality of life through animal companionship.
+Pet Network Humane Society rescues adoptable animals from euthanasia, connects abandoned animals with loving families, instills respect for animals through humane education, and enhances lives through animal companionship.

-Check out this video by Bill Brown (click on the icon) to learn a little more about us:
+Check out our commercial to learn more about us: